mitliagkas/mitliagkas.github.io/dl-theory-class-2022.md

 - Online via [Zoom](https://umontreal.zoom.us/j/89831162230?pwd=Skc4YXlCK1ZvQWh3MytDTXVpenQ4dz09)
 - Video recordings of lectures will be made available after lectures end.

-**First class**: Wednesday, January 11th, 2023.
+**First class**: Wednesday, January 12th, 2022.

 Office hours: 11:15am-12:00pm on Thursday right after class.

 Communication
 -------------
-We will use the class's [Studium](https://studium.umontreal.ca/course/view.php?id=237083)to make announcements.
+We will use the class's [Studium](https://studium.umontreal.ca/course/view.php?id=190135) to make announcements.
 We will use a Slack workspace for discussion.
 Please keep an eye out for an invitation to the Slack.
 We will use Gradescope for quizzes and report submissions.
+Email is not a good way to reach us.
-If you have something personal/sensitive to discuss, feel free to email me or the TA.
+However, if you have something personal/sensitive to discuss, feel free to email me or the TA.
 Starting your email subject with 'IFT6169:' will ensure that your email is not miscategorized.

 Evaluation